 Generic Name: Methylphenidate HCl

-Metadate CD is a central nervous system stimulant primarily used to treat attention deficit hyperactivity disorder (ADHD or ADD) in children ages 6-12, adolescents, and adults up to age 65.
+Metadate CD (Generic Name: methylphenidate HCl) is a central nervous system stimulant primarily used to treat attention deficit hyperactivity disorder (ADHD or ADD) in children ages 6-12, adolescents, and adults up to age 65.
 Metadate CD may improve focus, and decrease impulsivity and hyperactive behavior, two hallmark symptoms in some patients with the condition.
 It contains the same active ingredient as medications like Ritalin and Daytrana.
 According to the FDA, Metadate CD is a federally controlled substance (CII) because it can be abused or lead to dependence.
 It has not been studied in children under the age of 6.

 The American Academy of Pediatrics recommends treatment with behavioral therapy before medication for children under the age of 6.
 For children ages 6 to 11, the AAP says “The primary care clinician should prescribe US Food and Drug Administration–approved medications for ADHD and/or evidence-based parent- and/or teacher-administered behavior therapy as treatment for ADHD, preferably both.”
 Likewise, the National Institute of Mental Health finds the most successful treatment plans use a combination of ADHD medication, like Metadate CD, and behavior therapies.